vibe-d/webchat-tutorial/tutorial/tutorial.md

 This tutorial has been somewhat inspired by the recent [Rust in Detail: Writing Scalable Chat Service from Scratch][rust-tutorial] tutorial.
 However, it is set up at a slightly higher abstraction level, leveraging the functionality of vibe.d, such as its HTTP server, the WebSocket handler, the Redis client, and its high level web application framework.
 For this reason we'll touch the features of the language at a higher level, without going into every little detail.
 The goal is to give a good overview of the application development side of D and vibe.d, leaving the peculiarities of implementing low level library functionality to more advanced tutorials.

 Note: For this tutorial, the [DMD compiler](http://dlang.org/download.html), as well as the [DUB package manager](http://code.dlang.org/download) are assumed to be installed and available in `PATH`.
+In addition to that, a running Redis instance is required for the last two sections.

 Contents
 --------